Lab 7: Moving the Camera#

 Using keyboard input to move the camera#

-We are going to use keyboard input to change the coordinates of the eye vector (i.e., the camera position).
-Recall the view matrix from Lab 3: 3D Worlds where we introduced the camera vectors seen in Fig. 61.
+Now that we have a way of capturing keyboard and mouse inputs, we are going to use keyboard input to change the coordinates of the \(\vec{eye}\) vector, i.e., the camera position.
+Recall the view matrix from Lab 6: 3D Worlds where we introduced the camera vectors seen in Fig. 58.

 Task